google/xsecurelock/README.md

 Just kidding about the last one :)

+IMPORTANT: Make sure your desktop environment does not launch any other locker, be it via autostart file or its own configuration, as multiple screen lockers may interfere with each other.
+You have been warned!

 # Automatic Locking

 To automatically lock the screen after some time of inactivity, use